Did you know?

 What is the difference between Dakosaurus and other marine reptiles?

 Dakosaurus evolved to live almost entirely in the ocean.
 Other marine reptiles, such as plesiosaurs and ichthyosaurs, were adapted to life in the water but still needed to breathe.
-Also, Dakosaurus lived during the Late Jurassic period, while other marine reptile groups like ichthyosaurs, plesiosaurs, and mosasaurs appeared and flourished during different periods of the Mesozoic era.
+They lived during the Late Jurassic period, while other marine reptile groups like ichthyosaurs, plesiosaurs, and mosasaurs appeared and flourished during different periods of the Mesozoic era.

 How do scientists know when Dakosaurus lived?